Simon Nkoli: Delmas Treason Trial

-In November 1985, the Delmas 22 were transferred to Modderbee Prison.
+Towards the end of 1985, Nkoli and his co-defendants were moved to Modderbee Prison.
 While discussing a love letter between two male prisoners, some of Nkoli's co-defendants made homophobic comments.
-Nkoli responded by coming out as gay, sparking several weeks of debate.
-Fearing that Nkoli's sexual orientation would decrease their public support, some of the Delmas 22 initially argued that he should be tried separately, while others supported him and disagreed.
-After much discussion, Nkoli's co-defendants were convinced to be tried together and their views of his sexual orientation became more accepting.
+Nkoli responded angrily, saying: "You’re actually talking about homosexual men and I am one."
+His disclosure sparked several weeks of debate among the defendants.
+Fearing that Nkoli's sexual orientation would damage their public support, some argued that he should be tried separately.
+Others, including Malindi, supported him.
+Nkoli argued that homophobia and racism were equally objectionable.
+Their legal team advised against separate trials and asked the defendants to be nicer to Nkoli.
+In the end, Nkoli's co-defendants generally became more accepting of his sexual orientation, especially Lekota and Chikane, and they were all tried together.

 As news of the trial spread, Nkoli gained supporters in Europe and North America, inspiring anti-apartheid activism, especially in the gay community.
 A group of Canadians, including Tim McCaskell, founded the Simon Nkoli Anti-Apartheid Committee (SNAAC) in Toronto.
 The City of London Anti-Apartheid Group campaigned in support of Nkoli during their Non-Stop Picket of the South African Embassy.
-Amnesty International also publicized his case.
 Nkoli received correspondence from his international supporters, including more than 150 Christmas cards in 1986.
-His global support campaign and his coming out ultimately contributed to the ANC's commitment to gay rights.

-The trial was eventually moved to the Palace of Justice in Pretoria.
-Nkoli came out during the trial by testifying that his alibi was a GASA event.
-In June 1987, he was released on bail.
+He later stated that his global support campaign "helped the ANC to see that a human rights struggle without a gay rights dimension was unacceptable".

+GASA declined to support him or advocate for his acquittal and did not make an official statement about his trial until 1986.
+Exit, a GASA-affiliated newspaper, noted that their lack of support for Nkoli was because he had not been arrested for "gay activities".
+Because of GASA's behavior towards Nkoli, the Scottish Homosexual Rights Group (SHRG) and other members of the international gay community advocated for their exclusion from the International Lesbian and Gay Association (ILGA).
+At ILGA's annual meeting in 1986, GASA representative Kevan Botha made a speech defending his organization by pointing to Nkoli's murder charge and stating that GASA was apolitical.
+He also spoke about GASA's "multiracial work".
+Previously, Nkoli had advocated against ousting GASA from ILGA, but after Botha's speech he openly criticised the organization.
+At their 1987 meeting, ILGA suspended GASA's membership, and GASA disbanded soon after.

+Court proceedings began in October 1985 and lasted over 420 days, making it one of the longest trials in South African history.
+Nkoli testified in June 1987.
+The prosecutors questioned Nkoli about whether he had attended a certain event, and Nkoli responded that he had been at a GASA meeting at the time.
+He was released on bail the same month.
 Restricted from working, he was supported financially by SNAAC.
-The following year, Nkoli and ten of his co-defendants were acquitted, while the other eleven were found guilty and sentenced.
+The court decided the case in November 1988: Nkoli and ten of his co-defendants were acquitted, while the other eleven were found guilty.
+The guilty verdicts were overturned the following year.

-GASA's response

-Before his arrest, Nkoli was a member of GASA, a mostly white gay organization that considered itself to be “apolitical” but which was criticized as “apartheid-friendly”.
-Despite Nkoli's growing fame as the "gay Mandela", GASA declined to support Nkoli or advocate for his acquittal.
-GASA did not make an official statement about his trial until 1986.
-In their brief statement, they appeared to justify his imprisonment and said that their lack of support for Nkoli was because he had not been arrested for "gay activities".
-Because of GASA's behavior towards Nkoli, some members of the international gay community criticized them as racist and advocated for their expulsion from the International Lesbian and Gay Association (ILGA).
-At ILGA's annual meeting in 1986, GASA representative Kevan Botha made a speech defending their lack of support by pointing to Nkoli's murder charge.
-He exaggerated the extent of GASA's "multiracial work" and stated that GASA was apolitical.
-Initially, Nkoli advocated against ousting GASA from ILGA,but he decried their lack of support, especially after Botha's speech.
-At their 1987 meeting, ILGA voted against expelling GASA but decided to suspend their membership, and GASA disbanded soon after.